 4. The Fabulous Food Scene

 From street stalls to swanky restaurants, Thailand’s food scene is outstanding.
-Aromatic and spicy, it combines hot, sour, sweet and salty flavours and, in my experience, it is always beautifully presented.
-With so much love going into the presentation, you know the same care has been taken when it comes to the flavours.
+Aromatic and spicy, it combines hot, sour, sweet and salty flavours and, in my experience, it is always beautifully presented with plenty of vegan and vegetarian options available.
+And with so much love going into the presentation, you know the same care has been taken when it comes to the flavours.

 My favourite restaurant is Ginger & Kafe in Chiang Mai, not just for its fabulous food but also for the cosy atmosphere and vintage look.
 With plush sofas and antique furniture, you almost feel you are dining in someone’s home.